Carrots

 • Medicine and Nutrients: Carrot roots are packed with Vitamins A and K, and are a great source of potassium.
 Their leaves/tops are an incredible source of Vitamin C, fiber, and trace amounts of essential minerals.

 • Storing and Shelf Stability: Carrots can be stored in the refrigerator for up to a month!
-To do so, cut off the carrot greens and place the carrots in a container with a lid and cover completely in water.
-Keep the container in the refrigerator, changing the water every 4-5 days.
+To do so, cut off the carrot greens and place the carrots in a plastic bag that is not completely sealed.
+An unsealed ziplock or a reused grocery store carrot bag is perfect.
+Limp carrots can be revived by placing in ice cold water for 20-30 minutes before use.
+Do not store submerged in water.

 Ways to Prepare

 • RAW: Carrots are delicious raw, especially when you get your hands on a sweet type of carrot.
-Shred them into a slaw or salad, or eat them sliced up into little batons to dip into your favorite spread.
-But if you wanna get real jazzy with it blend the tops in your favorite pesto in place of basil, and if pine nuts are too expensive just swap those out for any nut or seed that’s friendlier on your wallet.
+Shred them into a slaw or salad, or eat them sliced up into batons dipped into your favorite spread.
+The greens can be pureed into a delicious pesto

 RECIPES